jrwnter/cddd/README.md

 # Continuous and Data-Driven Descriptors (CDDD)

-Implementation of the Paper "Learning Continuous and Data-Driven Molecular Descriptors by Translating Equivalent Chemical Representations" by Robin Winter, Floriane Montanari, Frank Noe and Djork-Arne Clevert.
+Implementation of the Paper "Learning Continuous and Data-Driven Molecular Descriptors by Translating Equivalent Chemical Representations" by Robin Winter, Floriane Montanari, Frank Noe and Djork-Arne Clevert.<sup>1</sup>

 ## Installing